Gyuri1/IPS_rule_updater/README.md

   -f is the string of the filter

-Since there may be spaces in the filter, please use apostrophes at the beginning and end of the text!
+Since there may be spaces in the filter, please use apostrophes at the beginning and end of the text, like 'lsp:lsp rel 20231213 1558' !